rust-lang/cargo/src/doc/src/faq.md

 Have you seen the error message above?

-This is one of the most annoying error message for Cargo users.
-There are several situations may lead us to a version conflict.
+This is one of the most annoying error messages for Cargo users.
+There are several situations which may lead to a version conflict.
 Below we'll walk through possible causes and provide diagnostic techniques to help you out there:

 - The project and its dependencies use [links] to repeatedly link the local